 October 18, 2022

-There seem to be endless stories about the future of work, the hybrid office and workplaces needing to change to retain and attract top talent.
+There seem to be endless stories about the future of work, the hybrid office or workspace and workplaces needing to change to retain and attract top talent.

 What does that actually mean?
 And what does that really look like?